mmichlin66/mimcss/README.md

 ```

 ### Named Colors
-In CSS, there is a list of pre-defined colors, which can be specified by name.
-In Mimcss, you can define your own named color and refer to it by name.
+In CSS, there is a list of pre-defined colors, which can be specified by names.
+In Mimcss, you can use these colors and you can also define your own named colors and refer to them by names.

 ```tsx
 // Some TypeScript trickery to "extend" the INamedColors interface with your own name